jerydam/Leo_wheres_alex/README.md

 - Finish the geam and payout the wagers to you if the opponent guessed wrong or the opponent if they guessed right!

-# How Where's Alex showcases how to solve issues in multiparty privacy
+# How Where's Luna showcases how to solve issues in multiparty privacy

 ## Defining Multiparty Privacy
 Multiparty privacy is a broad category and can be split into multiple categories based on use cases like: